-5 Final pay is defined as taxable military compensation.
+&lt;sup>4 Final pay is defined as taxable military compensation.
 Regular military compensation, which is most comparable to civilian salaries, includes allowances, which in some instances might be large, and tax benefits associated with these allowances (Office of the Actuary, 2012).
 For instance, members receive allowances for housing and for subsistence; these do not, however, factor into retired pay calculations.
 From the Office of the Actuary (2012), base pay represents about 69 percent of regular military compensation for all retirement eligible members and 67.3 percent for 20-year retirees; thus, a retiree at 20 years would receive about 33.7 percent of regular military compensation.

-6 The military retirement system includes individuals who served for at least 20 years on active duty and chose to retire, individuals who retired early due to disability, and individuals who served in the reserves and satisfied the reserve criteria for retirement, of which the biggest difference is that reservists must wait until they reach 60 years of age to begin drawing retirement.
+&lt;sup>5 The military retirement system includes individuals who served for at least 20 years on active duty and chose to retire, individuals who retired early due to disability, and individuals who served in the reserves and satisfied the reserve criteria for retirement, of which the biggest difference is that reservists must wait until they reach 60 years of age to begin drawing retirement.

-in the retirement pay amount; for each year after age 62, a member covered under REDUX would continue to receive a cost of living increase as measured by the CPI less 1%.
+For members who entered between July 1986 and the subsequent repeal of REDUX in 2000, the computation is more complex.
+Members initially were entitled to 40% of their highest three years of military pay at 20 years of service.
+For each year that a member stays past 20, they would earn an additional 3.5% versus the 2.5% under the previous plan.
+Thus, a member who stays 30 years under REDUX would almost have the same retirement benefit as one who retired before REDUX.
+Under REDUX, members also received a 1% reduction in their cost of living increase until age 62.
+At age 62, there is a one-time catch-up in the retirement pay amount; for each year after age 62, a member covered under REDUX would continue to receive a cost of living increase as measured by the CPI less 1%.
 The National Defense Authorization Act for Fiscal Year 2000 repealed the mandatory provision of REDUX.
 After its repeal, members could opt to take REDUX upon reaching 15 years of service; to make this option more attractive, members received a one-time taxable payment of \$30,000.